Senior Professor Daniel D. Hutto

 Born and schooled in New York, I finished my undergraduate degree as a study abroad student in St Andrews, Scotland where my maternal roots lie.
 I returned to New York to teach fourth grade in the Bronx for a year in order to fund my MPhil in Logic and Metaphysics.
 After that I carried on my doctoral work in York, England.
 I lived in England with my wife and three lads for over 20 years.
 Australia is our new home.

 My research is a sustained attempt to understand human nature in a way which respects natural science but which nevertheless rejects the impersonal metaphysics of much contemporary naturalism.
 In my most recent work I have developed a basic non-representational account of intentionality and phenomenal experience and proposals about what lies at the roots of our everyday social understanding.
-Reaching beyond philosophy, I have often been invited to speak at conferences and expert meetings.
+Reaching beyond philosophy, I am regularly invited to speak at conferences and expert meetings of anthropologists, psychiatrists, therapists, clinicians, educationalists, narratologists, neuroscientists and psychologists.

 I am co-author of the award-winning Radicalizing Enactivism (MIT, 2013) and its sequel, Evolving Enactivism (MIT, 2017).
 Amongst my other major works are Folk Psychological Narratives (MIT, 2008) and Wittgenstein and the End of Philosophy (Palgrave, 2006).
 I am editor of Narrative and Understanding Persons (CUP, 2007) and Narrative and Folk Psychology (Imprint Academic, 2009).
 A special yearbook, Radical Enactivism, focusing on my philosophy of intentionality, phenomenology and narrative, was published in 2006.